Faculty Frequently Asked Questions

 - How should I let students know that they need to talk to me about their accommodation

 needs?
 Can I require that they discuss accommodations at the beginning of the semester?

 The best way to communicate your desire to discuss accommodation needs with a student is to use the approved syllabus statement (see Faculty and Staff Resource Guide or visit the Syllabus Statement page).
 Although it is easier if students discuss their accommodation needs at the beginning of the semester, you cannot deny accommodations if the student chooses to disclose later in the semester.
 However, you are also not obligated to allow students to re-do any assignment or test for which they did not receive accommodations if you did not know they had a disability.
-DSS encourages registered students to speak with their instructors regarding their accommodation plan.
+SAR encourages registered students to speak with their instructors regarding their accommodation plan.

 - What should I do if a student tells me that they have a disability and requests accommodations,